Alstonargodi/AlstonArgodi/README.md

 ## Hi there, I'm Alston.👋

-👀 I'm interested mobile development, currently I still in android native development
+👀 I'm interested in mobile development, currently I am still in android native development

-🎯 I Want contribute more in open-source world
+🎯 Contribute more in open-source world

+🔥 I also like to challenge myself in [hackerrank](https://www.hackerrank.com/alstonargodi01)

 🤝 Connect with me on my twitter